xanderxero/Polytrack-Imports---Other-Maps/README.md

 # Polytrack Imports - Other Maps

+Copy and Paste tracks - Go to file and copy the code.
-A collection of other Polytrack maps i've found, I would give credit but I forget the authors
+A small collection of good Polytrack maps i've found, I would give credit to the authors but I forgot where I found them.